LafeLabs/thing/README.md

 To replicate this to a new web server copy the code [here (php/replicator.txt)](php/replicator.txt) into a file called replicator.php on the new server, then point a browser to [your new web site domain]/replicator.php to run the replicator.

-To start a new Geometron web server get free web hosting at [000webhost](https://www.000webhost.com/) or buy a domain and get paid hosting at [bluehost](https://www.bluehost.com/) or [dreamhost](https://www.dreamhost.com/), or get a [Raspberry Pi](https://www.raspberrypi.org/), install [Apache](https://www.raspberrypi.org/documentation/remote-access/web-server/apache.md) and php on it and do the same copying of replicator.php.
+To start a new Geometron web server get free web hosting at [000webhost](https://www.000webhost.com/) or buy a domain and get paid hosting at a company like [dreamhost](https://www.dreamhost.com/), or get a [Raspberry Pi](https://www.raspberrypi.org/), install [Apache and php](https://www.raspberrypi.org/documentation/remote-access/web-server/apache.md) on it and do the same copying of replicator.php.
 Build a Raspberry Pi terminal with a screen, keyboard, mouse and power supply(this can be bought as a kit or built up from a pi motherboard and found components from other systems), put it on a local WiFi network, figure out the IP address of it, and link to that from local networks to make physically local Geometron Page only available on local wifi.

 To get to web directory, copy replicator.php, run it, change permissions, and get your local IP address use the following commands from the terminal: